 4. Smart Zoning and Controls

 Smart thermostats from Google Nest, Ecobee, and Honeywell typically reduce HVAC energy use by 8 to 15 percent through learning algorithms, occupancy sensing, and demand-response integration with utility programs.
 The payback runs 12 to 24 months at current electricity prices, faster in markets with active demand-response credits.
-A 25C tax credit covers up to $150 of the cost on qualifying installs.
+The federal 25C credit that once covered up to $150 of a qualifying smart thermostat expired at the end of 2025, but some utilities still offer their own thermostat rebates and demand-response enrollment incentives worth checking before you buy.

 Zoning systems take the same logic further by splitting the home into independently controlled zones, each with its own thermostat and damper-controlled airflow.
 A two-story home with the master bedroom on a separate zone from the open downstairs runs 15 to 25 percent more efficiently than the same home on one zone.
 The retrofit cost runs $2,000 to $4,500 depending on the number of zones; new construction is cheaper because the damper layout can be planned into the duct run.
 The combination of a smart thermostat and proper zoning is the closest thing to a free efficiency upgrade an existing system can take.